Painting & Drawing

 Jody Guralnick

-Tuition $1,225
+Tuition $1,415

-Code D0102-24
+Code D0101-25

-This class immerses participants in the wild world around us to inspire the process of oil painting.
-Students examine nature firsthand, using magnifying loupes to inspect their subjects, contemplating life, growth, decay, and regeneration.
-Using nature as source material, participants read, discuss, observe, and embark on a painting journey.
-The emphasis of this workshop is to think about painting as a process and movement rather than a fixed form, depicting nature with paint without needing to reproduce observations in a literal way.
+Observe nature with fresh eyes, letting time slow to examine the wild world closely.
+Investigate nature firsthand, using magnifying loupes to inspect subjects, contemplating life, growth, decay, and regeneration.
+Using the natural world as source material, we read, discuss, observe, and embark on a painting journey.
+The emphasis of this workshop is thinking about painting as process and movement rather than fixed form, depicting nature with paint without needing to reproduce observations in a literal way.
 Melding abstraction and representation, students discover and produce depth, allowing an image to float to the surface.
-They learn to develop form, mix color, and consider composition, all inspired by what we see around us.
+We learn to develop form, mix color, and consider composition, all inspired by what we see around us.